-Section 9.
-Coaches Ejected for Unsportsmanlike Conduct
+Section 8.
+Unsportsmanlike Conduct by Coaches

 - A. The school and coach will be required to submit a written report of the incident. - B. The school will be given a choice of removing the coach for a specified number of contest(s) and pay a fine of \$250.00 or face further disciplinary action.
-The school shall not allow the suspended coach to attend games while under suspension. - C. In addition to what is presently required when a coach is ejected for unsportsmanlike conduct, a meeting shall be held with the coach, principal, and superintendent, or his/her appointed representative, with a report on the meeting and plans to directly address the matter to be filed with the state office by the principal. - D. On any subsequent ejection by the same coach, the school will be given a choice of removing the coach for a specified number of contest(s) and pay a fine of \$500.00 or face further disciplinary action.
-The school shall not allow the suspended coach to attend games while under suspension. - E. If the coach is ejected from the contest and an assistant coach or an employee of the school involved is not available to continue as coach, the event is terminated and forfeited to the opponent - F. Other non-monetary penalties may be assessed by the Executive Director based on all the facts. - G. In soccer, coaches who are ejected for receiving a red card for his/her second caution, are also subject to the penalties outlined above.
+The school shall not allow the suspended coach to attend games while under suspension. - C. In addition to what is presently required when a coach is ejected for unsportsmanlike conduct, a meeting shall be held with the coach, principal, and superintendent, or his/her appointed representative prior to the coach returning to their coaching position.
+A Confirmation of Sportsmanship Meeting Form must be sent to the state office by the principal.
+Schools that have not submitted the required Confirmation of Sportsmanship Meeting Form by the end of the sports season in which the violation occurred shall be subject to a \$100 fine. - D. On any subsequent ejection by the same coach, the school will be given a choice of removing the coach for a specified number of contest(s) and pay a fine of \$500.00 or face further disciplinary action.
+The school shall not allow the suspended coach to attend games while under suspension. - E. If the coach is ejected from the contest and an assistant coach or an employee of the school involved is not available to continue as coach, the event is terminated and forfeited to the opponent - F. Other non-monetary penalties may be assessed by the Executive Director based on all the facts. - G. In soccer, coaches who are ejected for receiving a red card, or a second (yellow card) followed by a red card, are subject to the penalties above.